mongodb/specifications/source/retryable-writes/tests/README.rst

    5. Via CMAP monitoring, assert that the first check out succeeds.

+   6. Via CMAP monitoring, assert that a PoolClearedEvent is then emitted.

-   6. Via CMAP monitoring, assert that the second check out fails due to a connection error.
+   7. Via CMAP monitoring, assert that the second check out then fails due to a connection error.

+   8. Via Command Monitoring, assert that exactly three ``insert`` CommandStartedEvents were observed in total.

-   7. Disable the failpoint.
+   9. Disable the failpoint.

 Changelog